OSHA Standard: 1910.1200 Hazard Communication (1926.59)

 - Corrosives may also have other hazards such as catching fire, exploding, or reacting dangerously with other substances.

-- Corrosives can permanently damage nylon slings, fall protection equipment, and personal protection equipment.
+- Corrosives can permanently damage nylon slings, fall protection equipment, and personal protective equipment (PPE).

 Examples of commonly-used corrosives (often found in cleaning agents for home use):